 Ann Schmid, Founder/President

 Editor's Note: The world lost a truly amazing light.
-Ann Schmid passed away May 18, 2018, just a short 6 weeks before her beloved partner of 54 years (Will) passed (July 2).
+Ann Schmid passed away May 18, 2018, just a short 6 weeks before her beloved partner of 54 years (Will) passed (July 1).
 Ann was a constant presence for all involved with World Music Drumming -- even when she wasn't literally there.
-We miss you, Ann, but share a vision of the union you and Will are now sharing.
+We miss you, Ann, but share a vision of the union you and Will are now experiencing, forever.

 Music Workshops, Ltd., which offers the World Music Drumming workshops and other continuing education workshops for music teachers.
 For 30 years, Ann was also founder/director of the nationally known Stringalong Weekends — acoustic music and dance retreats for the general public.
 Ann is autoharp author for the Silver Burdett World of Music, and The Music Connection as well as autoharp books for Hal Leonard Publishing.
 Ann has given folk music and autoharp workshops from Georgia to Wyoming.
 With husband, Will, she performed on Garrison Keillor’s Prairie Home Show, radio, TV, fests, colleges and schools throughout the country.